byronwall/weather-helper/README.md

 The settings also have an export function to quickly apply to the source code as the new "defaults".

 ![](docs/20250318234115.png)

-## Features

-- Synchronized axis limits per metric across all charts
-- Preferences and other user specific data stored to local storage

 ## Comments while building